 It is advisable to use the weighted average shares outstanding (for calculating EPS), as the number of shares (outstanding) can change over time.

 By considering EPS of a company, an investor can get an idea about the future growth of the company by connecting with it’s P/E ratio.

-For example, if the company had earnings of 100 million and had 50 million shares of stock issued and outstanding, its basic EPS would be 2.00, because 100 million profit divided by 50 million shares = 2.
+Consider a company with earnings of 100 million, 50 million shares of stock issued and outstanding.
+Therefore, its basic EPS would be 2.00, because 100 million profit divided by 50 million shares = 2.

-Diluted EPS (of a company) is the same concept, except for the shares outstanding figure, which is adjusted to include shares that the company holds and which could be issued to investors in the future.
+Diluted EPS (of a company) is the same concept, except for the shares outstanding figure.
+This adjustment is to include shares that the company holds.
+This could issue to investors in the future.

-If a company has a significant amount of potential dilution hidden in the books, the “real” or diluted EPS figure would be lower than the basic EPS figure in profitable years.
+If a company has a significant amount of potential dilution hidden in the books, the “real” or EPS figure is lower, considering the basic EPS figure in profitable years.
 This is because the company’s net income would need to be split by more shares.
-Many investors are far more interested in a company’s diluted EPS.
+Many investors also have interest in a company’s diluted EPS.

-Another smart way of using Earnings per shares (EPS) is to compare the EPS of the other companies falling under same sector.
-Example, we can compare EPS of GMCG companies like HUL, Dabur, ITC etc. in order to make a more informed and to take prudent investment decision.
-The higher the EPS of a company the better is the chance of its profitability
+Another way of using Earnings per shares is to compare the EPS of the other companies falling under same sector.
+Example, we can compare EPS of GMCG companies like HUL, Dabur, ITC, etc. For the reason to make a more informed and to take prudent investment decision.
+Furthermore, the higher the EPS of a company the better is the chance of its profitability